PRESERVATION IN ACTION

 BLENDING HISTORIC PRESERVATION, SUSTAINABILITY & ENVIRONMENTAL STEWARDSHIP

-In 2008, the Colorado Chautauqua embraced environmental sustainability as integral to its historic preservation mission and committed to making the Colorado Chautauqua the most environmentally sustainable National Historic Landmark in the country, marrying historic preservation with resource efficiency.
-Since then, Chautauqua has been implementing initiatives related to energy use, water conservation, storm water management, and reuse/recycling.
-Chautauqua also offers opportunities for other public, private, and nonprofit organizations and individuals to learn about the challenging realities of uniting historic preservation and environmental sustainability principles.
+In 2008, the Colorado Chautauqua embraced sustainability as integral to its historic preservation mission and committed to making the Colorado Chautauqua the most environmentally sustainable National Historic Landmark in the country, marrying historic preservation with resilience from weather and wildfire events and resource efficiency.
+Since launching our comprehensive Sustainability and Resilience report in 2021 with City Of Boulder, Chautauqua has been implementing initiatives related to energy use, water conservation, storm water management, infrastructure, wildfire mitigation and reuse/recycling.
+Chautauqua also offers opportunities for other organizations and individuals to learn about the challenging realities of uniting historic preservation and environmental sustainability.

 “When we build, let us think that we build forever.
 Let it not be for present delight nor for present use alone.
 Let it be such a work as our descendants will thank us for; and let us think, as we lay stone on stone, that a time is to come when those stones will be held sacred because our hands have touched them, and people will say, as they look upon the labor and wrought substance of them, See!
 This our parents did for us!”